Can College Athletes Unionize?

 - Pension plans

-Advocates argue that school athletes meet the common law definition of "employee" since they perform services for another under contract of hire, subject to the other's control or right of control.
+Advocates argue that school athletes meet the common law definition of employee.
+They use the federal labor law definition of employee to prove this.
+They state they perform services for another under a contract of hire and also point out they are subject to the other's control or right of control.

-Advocates of unionization also point out that college athletes don't share in the multi-billion dollar revenue earned from college sports, and that the enforced amateurism of college athletics prevents schools from adequately compensating athletes, considering their financial importance.
-College athletes are also forbidden from monetizing their abilities through sponsorships or advertisement, resulting in poverty and a lack of health or disability benefits for many college athletes.
+Advocates also point out that college athletes don't share in the multi-billion dollar revenue received from their athletic participation.
+This revenue is generated from college sports.
+The enforced amateurism of college athletics prevents schools from adequately compensating athletes.
+This resulted in poverty and a lack of health or disability benefits for many college athletes.

-Opponents say that instances of clear unfairness can be addressed by universities by supporting student athletes with grants and loans.
-Some argue that even if the students participating in the most profitable sports should be better represented this can be accomplished by changing school rules to permit a special class of professional student athletes rather than creating unions.
+Opponents say universities can handle this by addressing instances of clear unfairness and supporting student-athletes with grants and loans.
+Some argue that the students participating in the most profitable sports should be better represented.
+This can be accomplished by changing school rules to permit a special class of athletes.
+These athletes would be considered professional athletes.
+This employee status would be used rather than creating unions.

 The NCAA Position

-The National Collegiate Athletic Association (NCAA) is a nonprofit association that regulates the athletic programs of many colleges and universities.
-The association is made up of representatives from the schools and school presidents.
-The NCAA sees efforts by student athletes to unionize as fundamentally undermining the purpose of college.
+The National Collegiate Athletic Association (NCAA) is a nonprofit association.
+The NCAA regulates the athletic programs of many colleges and universities.
+The Association is made up of representatives from the schools and school presidents.
+The NCAA sees efforts by student-athletes to unionize as undermining the purpose of college.

-The organization states that it does not employ athletes, that students' participation in sports is voluntary, and that students attend college for an education, not to be employed as athletes.
-Regardless of the NCAA's position, court rulings have already begun to appear that require the NCAA to allow universities to share revenue with their athletes.
+The organization states that it does not employ athletes.
+It also states students' participation in sports is voluntary.
+The NCAA claims students attend college for an education, not to be employed as athletes.
+Regardless of the NCAA's position, court rulings have already begun to appear.
+These rulings require the NCAA to allow universities to share revenue with their athletes.

 Get Legal Help With Your Employment Law Questions

-Student athletes seeking compensation or benefits can consult with an experienced employment lawyer.
-A local attorney can provide advice about the relevant state laws and court decisions and help determine whether joining in unionization efforts is appropriate for you.
+Student-athletes seeking compensation or benefits can consult with an experienced employment lawyer.
+A local attorney can provide advice about the relevant state laws and court decisions.
+They can also help determine whether joining unionization efforts is appropriate for you.